 3. “Friendly name” or display name spoofing

-Another form of email scam, “friendly name” email scams utilize a feature of email systems that allow the sender name to be hidden behind a “friendly name” that can be made to look legitimate.
+Another form of email scam, “friendly name” email scams use a feature of email systems that allows the sender name to be hidden behind a “friendly name” that can be made to look legitimate.

 Many email services now use a “display name” for individuals, sites, or services with which you regularly interact via email.
 Instead of displaying the full email address every time, you may instead see a “display name”, which is often the name of the individual or service.